numba/scipy_proceedings/papers/siu_kwan_lam/main.md

-Corresponding egglog rewrite rule is as follows:
+The corresponding egglog rewrite rule is:

 ```python
 rewrite(